axonops/axonops-data-extractor/README.md

 ### Query Configuration Setup

-The `--queryconfig` argument should be pointing at a JSON file the defines the queries to run, the results of which will be converted to CSV.
+The `--queryconfig` argument should be pointing at a JSON file that defines the queries to run, the results of which will be converted to CSV.
 There is an example you can see in `data/queryconfig/query_config_example.json`.

 The file looks roughly like this: